Man, 21, pleads guilty to manslaughter of 'completely innocent and much-loved family man' in Emsworth

 An investigation was launched and three people – Thomas Goldring, Joseph Butler, and Tarin Linfield – were subsequently charged with his murder, police reported.
-They were remanded in prison to stand trial on January 23, 2023, Sussex Police added.
+They were remanded in prison to stand trial.

 Police said Goldring, 21, died in December 2022.
 As a result, any statements provided by him as part of the investigation could no longer be used as evidence in court, Sussex Police added.